-Google Data Studio and real-time dashboards
+Google Looker Studio and real-time dashboards

 We have years of experience in building dashboards and are able to recommend the best KPI templates for different parts of your business.
 Typical examples include channel-specific dashboards, marketing and sales dashboards and an executive dashboards.

-Data Studio makes it easy to analyze data, because you can create visualizations by simply dragging and dropping data into different spots.
+Looker Studio makes it easy to analyze data, because you can create visualizations by simply dragging and dropping data into different spots.

-If your advertising uses utm parameters, it’s often enough just to use Google Analytics as a data source and traffic and conversion data from different channels can be combined in a single dashboard, making it easy to compare effectiveness by channel.
+If your advertising uses UTM parameters, it’s often enough just to use Google Analytics as a data source and traffic and conversion data from different channels can be combined in a single dashboard, making it easy to compare effectiveness by channel.